 But indications are that McCloughan is going to change course from recent seasons and, rather than make a big splash, aim for a few well-placed ripples.

 "We're going to be in the top six or seven in the league in cap space.
 But that doesn't mean we're going to blow it on two or three guys and just to do it," McCloughan said.
-"We're
+"We're going to identify what makes us better.
+And then we're going to take care of our own."

 The cautious talk is a shift from past seasons, when the 49ers came firing out of the chute in free agency.
 In 2005, they pounced on left tackle Jonas Jennings with $12 million in bonuses.
 In '07, cornerback Nate Clements got $22 million in guarantees.
 In '08, defensive lineman Justin Smith got $20 million guaranteed.